danieljsharpe/DISCOTRESS/README.md

 **Requirements:** C++17
 **Dependencies:** OpenMP

-Refer to the [documentation](https://github.com/danieljsharpe/DISCOTRESS/blob/master/documentation.md) for a list of keywords that may be included in the file *input.kmc*, a description of the other input and output files and their formats, and the compilation command.
+Refer to the [documentation](https://github.com/danieljsharpe/DISCOTRESS/blob/master/documentation.md) for a list of keywords that may be included in the main input file *input.kmc*, a description of the other input and output files and their formats, and instructions for downloading and compiling the software.

 Try running the [tutorial examples](https://github.com/danieljsharpe/DISCOTRESS_tutorials) to get started!

 Use the available [analysis scripts](https://github.com/danieljsharpe/DISCOTRESS_tools) to find out what it all means.

-Read the [FAQs](https://github.com/danieljsharpe/DISCOTRESS/blob/master/documentation.md) for hints and tips.
+Read the [FAQs](https://github.com/danieljsharpe/DISCOTRESS/blob/master/FAQs.md) for hints and tips.

 ## Citations